How to Restore Wooden Furniture

 We intentionally leave memorable scars as they are

 However, restoration could be somewhat challenging even for our craftspeople.
 In fact, it’s a lot harder than making one from scratch.
-Craftspeople must be able to determine the details of restoration.
-They must decide to what extent they need to restore returned furniture.
-It’s not as simple as making it look brand new.
+Craftspeople are required to determine the details of restoration, like to what extent they need to restore returned furniture. it’s not as simple as making it look brand new.
 Scars and stains made on wooden parts over the years may tell stories.
 Well-used ambiances produce rich warmth in the living room.
-We strongly believe we have to keep such unique histories alive in the returned furniture.
+We strongly believe we have to keep such unique histories in the returned furniture.
 For this BOLS sofa, our craftspeople decided to use the existing frame, apply a new coating on the architrave and arm rests, change the old cushions to a molded urethane foam which is more resilient, and upholster the new cushions with new leather.
 The deliberate restoration should prolong its life for another good bit.

 The same living set, but the image is taken from a different angle, slightly diagonal.
 An easy chair is placed beside the sofa.